mayurisamanta/BestBuy-Clone/README.md

 > [Best Buy](https://www.bestbuy.com/) is a provider of consumer technology products and services.
 The Company offers a range of merchandise and services to its customers, including computing and mobile phones, consumer electronics, appliances, entertainment and other products.
 Its services include consultation, delivery, design, health-related services, installation, memberships, repair, set-up, technical support, and warranty-related services.

 > Cloned BestBuy.com website during the construct week at [Masai School](https://masaischool.com/).
-Completed the project in six days with a team of six members and implemented the maximum user centric functionality.
+Completed the project in five days with a team of six members and implemented the maximum user centric functionality.

 ## Overview of our work 👉 [Click here](https://bestbuy-in.netlify.app/)